-In addition, if an issuer's financial history is rather complex, SIX may require additional financial disclosure, such as pro forma financials as further described in the SIX Directive on the Presentation of a Complex Financial History in the Listing Prospectus (see https://www.six-exchange-regulation.com/dam/downloads/regulation/archive/ admission-after-01-07-2009/directives/dcfh-2016-07-01_en.pdf).
-In light of this, it is highly recommended to approach SIX in advance to discuss any nuances or complexity to an issuer's financial statements.
+In addition, if an issuer's financial history is rather complex, SIX may require additional financial disclosure, such as pro forma financials as further described in the SIX Directive on the Presentation of a Complex Financial History in the Listing Prospectus (see www.six-exchange-regulation.com/dam/downloads/regulation/admission-manual/directives/06_15-DCFH_en.pdf).
+In light of this, it is highly recommended to approach SIX in advance to discuss any nuances or complexities in an issuer's financial statements.

 Issuers that are not incorporated in Switzerland may also apply the accounting standards of their home country (ie, Home Country Standard), provided that these standards are recognised by the SIX Regulatory Board.
-Currently, the only additional standard recognised by the SIX Regulatory Board for the listing of equity securities by foreign issuers is IFRS.
+Currently, the only additional standard recognised by the SIX Regulatory Board for the listing of equity securities by foreign issuers is EU IFRS.